venojs/vite-plugin-file-mock/README.md

 ## Ignore Interface

-Sometimes we dont want the some data from local, you can do two ways
+Sometimes we dont want the data from local, you can do this in two ways

 1. comment the file